sszlachetka/ServiceBusAdmin/docs/advanced-usage-scenarios.md

 ```

 ### 5. Receive messages
-Messages can be received from a queue or a subscription.
+Messages can be received from a queue or subscription.
 ServiceBusAdmin uses [peek-lock mode](https://docs.microsoft.com/en-us/azure/service-bus-messaging/message-transfers-locks-settlement#peeklock) when receiving messages. `receive` command supports following sub-commands (which you can use to decide what will happen with a received message):
 - `console` - print message to the console and complete the message
 - `dead-letter` - move message to dead-letter queue
-- `send` - send copy of a message back to the queue or topic and complete the original message.
+- `resend` - send copy of a message back to the queue or topic and complete the original message.
 Main use case of this sub-command is to move messages from DLQ back to the entity of origin.

 Move first 1000 messages from subscription to its dead-letter queue
 ```shell